Jaynabergman/WETO_ddRAD/02_Preprocessing/02_Fastp.md

 | 30 | NA |

-Oct 24 - change -F 3 dont remove duplicates
+Oct 24, 2024 - ran with the above code.
+Changed -F to 3 and took of removed duplicates option.